grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Set plugins that will receive Azure settings via plugin context.

-By default this will include all Grafana Labs owned Azure plugins, or those that make use of Azure settings (Azure Monitor, Azure Data Explorer, Prometheus, MSSQL).
+By default, this will include all Grafana Labs owned Azure plugins or those that use Azure settings (Azure Monitor, Azure Data Explorer, Prometheus, MSSQL).

 ## [auth.jwt]